Gumtree-South-Africa/__DEPRECATED__bolt-2dot0-frontend/README.md

 ### Starting the development server

-The first time you make a development build it is required that you build the grunt icons and styles.
+The first time you make a development build it is required that you build the styles and and the precompiled template.

 ```
 [sudo] npm install